tmtxt/tmtxt.github.com/_posts/2013-09-13-electronic-medical-record-website-in-net.md

 ---
 {% include JB/setup %}

+> This is just the result of my assignment at university

 # Overview of the website

 The website is about an Electronic Medical Record (EMR) system that support